-ArcelorMittal is proposing a full range of High Strength Steels with enhanced weldability performances.
+ArcelorMittal offers a full range of high strength steels with enhanced weldability performances.

-- Among its offer, sheets and heavy plates, in addition to Histar® long products, show very good welding capabilities, especially concerning:
+- Among our offer are sheets and heavy plates in addition to HISTAR® long products, which show very good welding capabilities, especially concerning:

 - Thermomechanical rolled steels from S355M/ML to S460M/ML

-The above mentioned are in accordance with EN 10025 standard for structural steels.
+(The above mentioned are in accordance with the EN 10025 standard for structural steels.)

-- ArcelorMittal's weathering steel range, called Indaten® range, has excellent weldability with all the usual welding processes due to its low carbon content and fine-grained structure.
+- ArcelorMittal's weathering steel range, Indaten®, has excellent weldability with all the usual welding processes due to its low carbon content and fine-grained structure.

-- Ultra-high strength steels, called Amstrong®, are also offering good weldability performances with yield strength up to 960 MPa, and are suitable for mechanical engineering manufacturing.
+- Ultra-high strength steels, such as Amstrong® and Amstrong® Ultra, also offer good weldability performances with yield strengths up to 1100 MPa and are suitable for mechanical engineering manufacturing.

-- Welding Heavy Sections, such as JUMBO profiles, requires specific attention.
-For that reason, ArcelorMittal beam finishing centre C3P offers a complete range of fabrication and finishing operations to improve the technical capabilities of our partners, steel fabricators and general contractors: cold sawing, drilling, cambering, bending, oxyacetylene cutting, flame cutting, robotic plasma cutting.
-In addition, we provide value added service such as weld preparation of JUMBO profiles, with exceptional cutting tolerances and quality workmanship.
+- Welding heavy sections, such as jumbo profiles, requires specific attention.
+For that reason, ArcelorMittal beam finishing centre, C3P, offers a complete range of fabrication and finishing operations to improve the technical capabilities of our partners, steel fabricators, and general contractors including: cold sawing, drilling, cambering, bending, oxyacetylene cutting, flame cutting, and robotic plasma cutting.
+In addition, we provide value added service such as weld preparation of jumbo profiles with exceptional cutting tolerances and quality workmanship.

-In addition to heat, the joining process can include the incorporation of a filler metal, the application of pressure and/or protection from atmospheric gas contamination.
-The quality of the weld is related to the skill with which the weld was made, and thus refers to the severity and quantity of imperfections such as pores, undercut and cracks found in the weld.
-The quality is ascertained by means of appropriate test techniques, which can be destructive (e.g. bend testing or cross-sectioning) or non-destructive (e.g. ultrasonic testing or radiography).
-The properties, on the other hand, refer to the mechanical performance and physical properties of the weld, examples of which are tensile strength, ductility and impact toughness.
+In addition to heat, the joining process can include the incorporation of a filler metal, the application of pressure, and/or protection from atmospheric gas contamination.
+The quality of the weld is related to the skill with which the weld was made, and thus refers to the severity and quantity of imperfections such as pores, undercut, and cracks found in the weld.
+The quality is ascertained by means of appropriate testing techniques, which can be destructive (e.g. bend testing or cross-sectioning) or non-destructive (e.g. ultrasonic testing or radiography).
+The properties, on the other hand, refer to the mechanical performance and physical properties of the weld, examples of which are tensile strength, ductility, and impact toughness.

 One property that is often used as an indication of weldability is the hardenability of the steel.
 It links the chemical composition and cooling rate during welding to the microstructure, and consequently welds properties.